 The association’s master policy will tell which parts of the complex they will cover through the association’s policy.
-The areas the master policy does not cover are the areas that you will need to cover under on your policy.
+The areas the master policy does not cover are the areas that you will need to cover under your policy.

 Most condo association policies come in three category types.

-- Condo-Bare walls in Policies cover all real property from the exterior framing inward but do not cover fixtures or installations within a unit.
+- Condo-Bare walls in Policies cover all real property from the exterior framing inward but do not include fixtures or installations within a unit.
 Coverage is not provided for features such as kitchen and bathroom cabinets and countertops, fixtures, and flooring.

 - Condo-All in Policies will cover fixtures, installations or additions to the interior surfaces of the perimeter walls, and floors of each unit.
 These types of policies are not as common as the bare walls in condos.

 - Third option Combination of the above two so you will need to look at the association’s by-laws to see what the association is responsible for and what your responsibility is.

 What is on your Michigan Condo Insurance Policy?

 Condominium insurance can help to protect your personal property against many covered perils such as fire, lightning, windstorm, hail, vandalism, or theft.

 This insurance will also provide valuable protection if you can’t live in your home due to a loss.
 Your policy can pay for another place to live while your home is unlivable.